 1. Maintenance vs. Rapid Code Changes

 Automation works best where it has to deal with minimal code base changes.
 Writing test automation scripts requires the same skill set as developing functional product code.
-It also requires a mind-set that appreciates the concepts that form the basis of testing code structures versus creating them.
+It also requires a mindset that appreciates the concepts that form the basis of testing code structures versus creating them.
 This means that engineering management will always be pulling resources away from automated test script development, and especially maintenance, to meet demanding development schedules.

 And maintenance is a primary driver of test automation work.
-Web sites are composed of software which can be changed as fast as a developer can code.
+Websites are composed of software that can be changed as fast as a developer can code.
 This supports the rapid movement of marketing and product management’s ideas to the production site.
 It also means that those automated test scripts have to change with the code or they will begin rendering false test failures that will ultimately cause them to be abandoned.[clickToTweet tweet=”The touchstone of a successful test automation program is its staunch devotion of personnel resources to test script maintenance.” quote=”The touchstone of a successful test automation program is its staunch devotion of personnel resources to test script maintenance.”]

 2. Sanity Checks and Regression Tests

 If the maintenance challenge begins to sound insurmountable, wait, there’s more.
 Regression testing is the verification that a particular feature addition/bug fix remains in place in the system code and is still effective.
 It is also used to make sure that new changes haven’t combined with the old ones to cause defects that aren’t the fault of either code change but result from an unfortunate interaction between them.